Sylius/Sylius/docs/book/payments.rst

 PayPal Error Code 10409
 -----------------------

-The 10409 code lso known as the *"Checkout token was issued for a merchant account other than yours"* error.
+The 10409 code, also known as the *"Checkout token was issued for a merchant account other than yours"* error.
-You have most likely changed the PayPal credentials from *config.yml* during the checkout process.
+You have most likely changed the PayPal credentials from ``config.yml`` during the checkout process.
 Clear the cache and try again:

 .. code-block:: bash